postgresml/postgresml/pgml-cms/docs/api/client-sdk/pipelines.md

 # Pipelines

 `Pipeline`s define the schema for the transformation of documents.
-Different `Pipeline`s can be used for different tasks.&#x20;
+Different `Pipeline`s can be used for different tasks.

 ## Defining Schema

 New `Pipeline`s require schema.
-Here are a few examples of variations of schema along with common use cases.&#x20;
+Here are a few examples of variations of schema along with common use cases.

 For the following section we will assume we have documents that have the structure: